 Reductions in Payments Due.

-Amounts due the Consortium by Contractor, including but not limited to liquidated or other damages, or claims for damages as have been adjudicated in Consortium’s favor by a court of competent jurisdiction, may be deducted or set-off by the Consortium from any money payable to Contractor pursuant to this Agreement.
+Amounts due the Consortium by Contractor, including but not limited to Liquidated Damages or other damages, or claims for damages as have been adjudicated in Consortium’s favor by a court of competent jurisdiction, may be deducted or set-off by the Consortium from any money payable to Contractor pursuant to this Agreement.

 Cover.